s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 so that one can work with the variable irrespective of whether it has been specified on the command line.
 The variable `params.help` would also be set to `true` if no default value was defined within the Nextflow script.

 If one were to specify the option accidentally as `--hell`, this would set an internal variable called `params.hell` to `true`.
 However, since it is unlikely that the script will make use of a variable called `params.hell`, in effect it will be simply ignored.
-This might catch you out when specifying `--bg` or `--resume` (**dont't do that!**).
+This might catch you out when specifying `--bg` or `--resume` (**don't do that!**).

 #### Adding or listing existing genomes

-`--list_genomes`
+We have already added a considerable number of usable genomes to a folder called `genomes.d` in the Nextflow installation folder.
+To see all genomes that are already available, type any pipeline that accepts a genome (e.g. `nf_rnaseq`) followed by `--list_genomes`.
+This will return a list of all usable genome (by convention we are trying to use the genome build as the name to be used in our pipelines.

+For more detailed information on all files and indexes that are included for each of the genomes, type `--list_genomes --verbose`.

 ## RNA-seq worklow in more detail